 The image below shows the position of the 'docking station' highlighted on an enlargement of part of a photo of Moldavia.

 The album photo below is captioned 'Gipsy' and shows a young lady standing in front of a lifeboat.
-I presume she is the mother of Paul as she appears with him in a photo taken at Malta.
+I presume she is the mother of Alan as she appears with him in a photo taken at Malta.

 Based on observation of other photos of Moldavia, this photo must have been taken abreast of the aft mast on the main deck.
 The lower lifeboat may in fact be a float or have canvas sides that have to be raised after being launched.
 One of the problems with having sufficient lifeboats for all passengers carried aboard ship, which was a requirement after the findings of the enquiry into the loss of life on Titanic, was the space taken up on deck and folding or collapsible lifeboats saved space.
 In fact Titanic had 4 collapsible Engelhardt lifeboats so this was not a new idea.

 The album photo below is captioned 'The crew at work' and is the only one in the album showing the crew.

 P&O frequently employed Lascars as crew as they had a reputation for hard work, skillfulness and reliability.
 A lascar was a

 sailor or militiaman from the Indian Subcontinent, Southeast Asia, the Arab world, and other territories located to the east of

 the Cape of Good Hope, who were employed on European ships from the 16th century until the middle of the 20th century.